 Please take a few moments to review this opportunity with your company’s tax advisor.
 Our staff is ready to assist you with the application process and to provide you with more details on the program.

-*New* Since 2015-2016, individual PA taxpayers can participate in this program too!
-The law expanded the eligibility to include Special Purpose Entities (SPE).
+Now, individual PA taxpayers can participate in this program too!
+In 2015-16 the law expanded the eligibility to include Special Purpose Entities (SPE).
 An SPE’s purpose would be to utilize tax credits as a pass through for their personal income tax liability.
 Essentially, an individual becomes a member of an SPE or partners with other individuals to create a new SPE.
 The SPE applies to the tax credit programs and then passes the tax credit on to its membership to be used for their personal income tax liability.

 Donors Like You Help WMA Make A Difference